AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ## Game Themes

 Before we even begin to get into the rules behind your role as the Cannibal-in-Charge, let’s talk a bit about themes.
-If you haven’t already figured it out, ***Cannibal Contagion*** is a game about people trying to survive against an oppressive, nigh-overwhelming, infiltrating monstrous menace otherwise known as a Zombie Apocalypse.
+If you haven’t already figured it out, Cannibal Contagion is a game about people trying to survive against an oppressive, nigh-overwhelming, infiltrating monstrous menace otherwise known as a Zombie Apocalypse.
 Sure, it’s also a game about going balls to the wall and totally massacring that menace in a variety of fun and hilariously morbid ways, but survival still plays a heavy role in both the premise and the rules.
 If you have spent any amount of time watching movies or otherwise enjoying stories of this genre of horror, then you’ve probably noticed a handful of themes that are pretty common to these stories.
 Desperation, paranoia, hopelessness, self-sacrifice, betrayal, might-makes-right, survival of the fittest, the terrible unknown, overwhelming stress, and even scattered bits of twisted and macabre humor.

-A good game of ***CC*** will focus heavily on at least a couple of these major genre themes.
+A good game of Cannibal Contagion will focus heavily on at least a couple of these major genre themes.
 The Survivors should be put into situations where their bonds of mutual trust are put to the test.
 They should be forced to play out conflicts which clash with their own morals.
 They should learn to take no possessions for granted, and to question their safety and survival at all moments.
 Even if you choose to focus mostly upon the humorous and over-the-top psychobilly aspects of such a threat, it is still next to impossible to run an effective game of Zombie Survival without taking some moments here and there to spotlight the desolate and oftentimes morbid aspects of the world around them.
 After all, *people are getting eaten by Zombies*, and no matter how cliché the idea has become in modern media, there is still something dark and primally sinister underneath that basic premise that is just impossible to ignore.

 As the CiC, you should consider each of the major themes you wish to evoke in your game.
 Write them down in a corner of the scenario sheet where you can see them, and keep them fresh in your mind as you prepare and then eventually run your game.
 Before the game, take some time to consider each one, and how you plan on making sure it is present in your game.
 While running the game, be sure to not forget about them, and try to drop hints and threads of them into the story and description whenever you can.
 Well-implemented thematic narration and description can really impact a game session, and help the players all stay on the ball and have lots of fun.
 If you need some help or ideas with these themes, read more below.
 You might encounter some terms you haven’t seen yet in this text, but don’t fret it, it will all make sense once you’ve read the rest of this chapter.